 Teenagers also need to get the proper amount of sleep so that they are not walking to school while drowsy.
 Inadequate sleep can affect a teen’s chances of being hit by a car, as they may have slower reaction times and impaired judgment.
 However, not every teenage pedestrian accident is a teen’s fault.
 Many drivers are distracted at the wheel.

-If your teenage son or daughter was hit by a vehicle while walking to school in Georgia, please contact an experienced Peachtree City pedestrian injury lawyer at the Law Offices of Shane Smith to learn about your rights in a free consultation at (770) 487-8999.
+If your teenage son or daughter was hit by a vehicle while walking to school in Georgia, please contact an experienced Peachtree City pedestrian injury lawyer at Shane Smith Law to learn about your rights in a free consultation at (770) 487-8999.